 Part of Polynesia and nestled in the South Pacific, Samoa comprises two main islands and eight small islets.
 Situated on Main Beach Road in one of Samoa’s most iconic buildings, the Sheraton Samoa Aggie Grey’s Hotel & Bungalows is located in the centre of Apia, Samoa’s capital.
-Faleolo International Airport (APW) is just a 30-minute drive from the hotel.
+Faleolo International Airport (APW) is just a 45-minute drive from the hotel.

 There is plenty to see and do in Samoa.
 Just a few minutes by foot from the hotel, the Palolo Deep Marine Reserve is one of the most beautiful underwater spots in Samoa.
 The colour and abundance of its sea life is stunning.
 Charter a boat and spend the day fishing for black or blue marlin, yellow-fin tuna, wahoo, giant trevally, or mahi mahi.
 Swim with the turtles or partake in numerous water sports.
 Take a stroll in one of Samoa’s lush national parks to soak in the scenic views and numerous birds.
 Savaii and Upolu also have spectacular waterfalls, blowholes, caves, and lava fields.
 Play a round of golf, take a bicycle ride to view the Samoan landscapes, or watch a local cricket game known as kilikiti.

 Embrace Samoa’s heritage by visiting a local village and attending a kava (root) ceremony.
 Be sure to see a cultural show of the graceful female siva dance, the fire knife dance, and the men’s slap dance called fa’ataupati.
 The Robert Louis Stevenson Museum (RLS) is also interesting.
+Try your luck at the entertaining gaming options of Black Sands Casino amid a lively ambience and happening music; a foreign passport is required upon entry.

 Visit a local market to browse traditional handcrafted woodcarvings, baskets, jewellery, and colourful lava-lava (sarongs).
 Fiafia nights, with indigenous buffets and entertainment, are not to be missed.
 Savour delicious seafood, including crawfish, snapper, mahi mahi, octopus, and tuna.
 Taro, breadfruit, and green bananas are other ingredients often used in Samoan cuisine.
 Most Samoans cook their food in an earth hot stone oven known as an umu.
 Local delicacies include palusami (young taro leaves baked in coconut cream) and oka (raw fish in coconut cream).